AgnitumuS/ubjs/tutorials/odata.md

 ﻿  [OData] is a protocol for build RESTfull API.
 Developed by Microsoft, it give you all pros & contras of Microsoft products.
 The most big contras is size of [OData specification]  - 70 pages just for protocol.

-  In UnityBase OData implemented as a provider, so it is possible to use the UnityBase `ubql` protocol and OData at the same time.
+  In UnityBase EE OData implemented as a provider, so it is possible to use the UnityBase `ubql` protocol and OData at the same time.
 Below is a protocols comparison